uofajillian/edx-documentation/en_us/xblock/source/edx_platform/edx_lms.rst

 The edX Learning Management System (LMS) is the application in the edX Platform that learners access to view and interact with courseware.

-As it presents XBlocks to learners and records their interactions, the LMS is also an :ref:`XBlock runtime <XBlock Runtimes>` application.
+Because it presents XBlocks to learners and records their interactions, the LMS is also an :ref:`XBlock runtime <XBlock Runtimes>` application.

 As an XBlock developer, you must understand what XBlock properties the LMS requires.